 Don’t Deal with Bed Bugs Alone.

-If bed bugs are in your car there is a very good chance you have carried them into your home or visa versa.
+If bed bugs are in your car there is a very good chance you have carried them into your home or vice versa.
 The pest professionals at Green Pest Solutions have dealt with the dreaded bed bug before.
 If all else fails, or if you want to take some preventative measures to stave off another outbreak, please consider giving us a call to schedule a free consultation.
 Contact us today at 877-636-9469.

 Bed bug bites can lead to skin rashes, allergic reactions, and psychological symptoms, not to mention a sense of uneasiness as you close your eyes at night.
 Rest easy after you read this handy guide to the most common species of bed bugs and know how to identify and control them.